Experiencing Stuttering In Games? Here’s The Fix

 Turn Off Unnecessary Background Processes

 It’s worth noting that Google is gradually working on this, but for now, the issue persists.
-If a browser is something you desperately need to play a game, whether it’s for streaming or watching a tutorial, Mozilla Firefox is the most frequent alternative.
+If a browser is something you desperately need to play a game, whether it’s for streaming or watching a tutorial, Mozilla Firefox is the most common alternative.

 The task manager is your closest ally if you need superb insight into what’s slowing down your PC.
 The easiest way to access it is to right-click the taskbar and then select task manager.

 Another useful trick is checking out the “Details” tab.
 There, you can right-click the executable of your game and set the priority level to “High“.
-While “Real-time” is an option, you shouldn’t use it because it interferes with other processes that are essential for gaming, such as the mouse and keyboard inputs.
+While “Real-time” is an option, you shouldn’t use it because it interferes with other processes that are vital for gaming, such as the mouse and keyboard inputs.

 If you are having trouble figuring out exactly which processes you need and which ones you don’t, you could try Process Explorer.
 This tool provides you more comprehensive insight into each process, what it does and how much CPU or RAM it utilizes.